melktr/MCA-2022/README.md

 ###### &#8688; *Task 2.1: Computing and visualising histograms*

 ###### &#8688; *Histograms computed from spectograms*

+###### &#8688; *Histograms computed from MFCCs*

+###### &#8688; *Histograms computed from chromagrams*

 ### &#10238; Task 2.2: Comparing the histograms
+I have chosen to compare the histograms generated from the mel frequency cepstral coefficients for each track for this portion of the job.
+MFCC is typically used to analyse the tone, colour, or quality of timbre.
+The MFCCs for the three tracks I'm comparing ought to differ as they are all from different genres and don't contain the same instruments.
+The histograms above show that this is in fact the case.
+Additionally, track 1 and track 2 histograms appear to be slightly more similar to one another than each of them is to track 3.
+This makes sense given that the former are ...genre and ...... tunes with some shared instruments, whilst the later is a .... .However, there are variances across the three sets of histograms, with feature 0 being the most noticeable.

 ## __WEEK 10__